szgaljic/f6/content/docs/foundations/investments.md

 ---
-title: Investment
+title: Investments
 weight: 6
 ---

 ## Overview

-_Aligning time, money, and resources to deliver valuable solutions._
+_“What’s the time and cost?”_

 Every software project operates within constraints.
 Time, money and scope must all be carefully managed to achieve success. **Investment** is the foundation that brings these realities into focus, ensuring teams align their ambitions with the resources available.